-These npm Open Source Terms were last updated on December 1, 2015.
-You can review prior versions at https://github.com/npm/policies/commits/master/open-source-terms.md.
+npm last updated these npm Open Source Terms on December 16, 2019.
+You can review prior versions at https://github.com/npm/documentation/blob/main/content/policies/open-source-terms.mdx.

 These Terms include a number of important provisions that affect your rights and responsibilities, such as the disclaimers in "Disclaimers", limits on npm's liability to you in "Limits on Liability", and an agreement to arbitrate disputes individually in "Arbitration".

 npm offers additional, paid services (Paid Services) that are subject to additional terms:

 npm Open Source and any Paid Services you may agree to use are together called npm Services throughout these Terms.